noearchimede/SH1106/README.md

 3. SH1106 interface classes: *SH1106_interfaces* -> *SH1106_I2C*, ...

+This code is based on a library written by Rick Overhorst.
+Its most updated version is available on [this Github repository](https://github.com/rso16/SH1106).

 ---

 The *Label* class provides the ability to write any ASCII character and some